pypa/pipenv/docs/advanced.rst

 - Dependencies of wheels provided in a ``Pipfile`` will not be captured by ``$ pipenv lock``.
 - There are some known issues with using private indexes, related to hashing.
 We're actively working to solve this problem.
 You may have great luck with this, however.
+- Installation is intended to be as determinstic as possible — use the ``--sequential`` flag to increase this, if experiencing issues.

 ☤ Specifying Package Indexes
 ----------------------------